smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.5.9 - 2023-06-22
+- Fixed some cases where PMB was not being returned correctly.
+- Fixed issue where enhanced_match would sometimes display "none" instead of "postal-match".
+- Fixed issue where Unique Zip Codes were not behaving as expected and in some cases an incorrect match was being made.

 ## 5.5.7 - 2023-05-05

 - Fixed JSONP